AscendingPassage.com HOME PAGE.

 The avenue which I have followed in an easterly direction abuts on as

-disconcerting a chaos of granite as exists in Thebes--the hall of the
+disconcerting a chaos of granite as exists in Karnak--the hall of the

 feasts of Thothmes III.
 What kind of feasts were they, that this king

-gave here, in this forest of thick-set columns, beneath these
+gave here, in this forest of thick-set columns?
+The smallest stone from these

 diaphanous in the air, are outlined still with a proud magnificence in